-The International Day of Hope & Healing after Loss Conference 2023
+Open to Hope International Day of Hope and Healing After Loss Conference 2024

 In need of a dose of hope?
 Please join Open to Hope for our International Day of Hope and Healing after Loss with experts in the field of grief and loss devoted to supporting the bereaved.
 Our mission is to provide an uplifting day of hope and healing to those grieving the loss of a loved one.
 Thanks in advance.
 We couldn’t do this without you!

 The International Day of Hope and Healing after Loss is a free online experience brought to you by the Open to Hope Foundation with the mission of helping people find hope after loss.
 Our expert presenters have generously donated their time, talents, and advice to share with you.

 We look forward to spending this special day with you; if you’ve lost hope, lean on ours until you find your own.

 Dr. Gloria and Dr. Heidi Horsley, Founders, Open to Hope

 |Opening Remarks: Dr. Gloria Horsley and Dr. Heidi Horsley

 Written by Jill Colucci & Patricia Bahia